-The (Level 1) SP indicators have been fully integrated into UNGM under a new tab called “Sustainability”.
+The (Level 1 and Level 2) SP indicators have been fully integrated into UNGM under a new tab called “Sustainability”.

 This enables procurement officials to report on the type of sustainability consideration they incorporated into their tenders by selecting the corresponding SP indicator.

 To facilitate the correct selection, each SP indicator comes with an informational popup box containing a description of the indicator itself and tangible examples.
 Each sustainability consideration included in the tender always corresponds to only one SP indicator.

 If at least three SP criteria - one in each pillar of sustainable development: environmental, social and economic - were selected, the respective tender is highlighted on the external website with the following logo: